fbpx

 Following these guidelines will help enable you to undergo your healing journey in a safe and profound way.
 The cleaner your body is when you arrive, the more easily the plants can work with you.

-While some of these guidelines such as avoiding salt are suggestions to maximise the benefits you receive from the plants, others such as avoiding certain medications are requirements which are absolutely essential to ensure your safety.
-In this guide we will point our which guidelines are suggestions and which are requirements.
+While some of these guidelines, such as avoiding salt, are suggestions to maximize the benefits you receive from the plants, others, such as avoiding certain medications, are requirements that are absolutely essential to ensure your safety.
+In this guide we will point out which guidelines are suggestions and which are requirements.

 Food